Awaleed/flutter_hyperpay/example/README.md

-# flutter_hyperpay_example
+# hyperpay_example

-Demonstrates how to use the flutter_hyperpay plugin.
+Demonstrates how to use the hyperpay plugin.

 ## Getting Started